MoniSenNC/MoniSenForest/README.md

 MoniSenForest
 -------------

-MoniSenForest is a tool for handling the tree census data and litterfall data of the Monitoring Sites 1000 projects (also called "MoniSen") in Japan.
+MoniSenForest is a tool for handling the tree census data and litterfall data of the Monitoring Sites 1000 Project (also called "Moni-Sen") in Japan.

 * **Tree census data** - Nation-wide tree census data from 60 forest plots (*ca.* 1 ha each) in 48 sites in Japan.
 The latest dataset is available [here](https://www.biodic.go.jp/moni1000/findings/data/index_file.html).